 Christians believe that the Holy Scriptures, or the Bible, are the inspired Word of God in written form.
 They can be viewed as divine communication or self-disclosure to humanity.
 The Scriptures identify God as the Creator and Sustainer of all things, and are an invitation to a close relationship with this transcendent Being.
 They include information unattainable through science or reason, addressing life’s ultimate questions such as the purpose of life and the hereafter.

 The Bible is not literally the Word of God – its contents weren’t just dictated by God for individuals to write down word for word.
-Nevertheless, the book expresses, sometimes in metaphor, what God said, what God did, what God continues to do, and what God will yet do in the future.
-The ultimate divine self-revelation was in the coming to earth of Jesus Christ who brought the message of God’s Divine Love as the way to salvation and at-onement with the Father.
+Nevertheless, the book expresses, sometimes in metaphor, God’s interactions with and plan for humanity — past, present and future.
+The ultimate divine revelation was in the coming to earth of Jesus Christ who brought the message of God’s Divine Love as the way to salvation and at-onement with the Father.
 In teaching this vital truth, he also exemplified it by his life.

 God-given inspiration is affirmed in the pages of the Bible itself.
 Phrases such as “the Word of the Lord came to me” appear numerous times and indicate that some of the Old Testament writers knew that they were commissioned by God to write what they did.
 New Testament writers affirmed the inspiration of the Old Testament writings – the only Scriptures they had – referring to them as the words of God pertaining to historical and prehistoric realities.

-Jesus Christ affirmed the divine inspiration and authority of the Old Testament.
-Calling the Scriptures the “word that comes from the mouth God”, he quoted various passages to refer to himself and to predict his death, burial, and resurrection.
+Jesus Christ affirmed the divine inspiration of the Old Testament.
+He saw various passages as fulfilments in himself.
 He also spoke about significant events and persons mentioned in the Old Testament as past realities.
-After his resurrection, Jesus used Scriptures to show his disillusioned disciples that he was indeed the prophesied Messiah.
+After his death and reappearance in spirit body, Jesus used Scriptures to show his disillusioned disciples that he was indeed the prophesied Messiah.

 The Bible was written over a period spanning about fifteen hundred years by humans from different walks of life, different time periods, different locations, and in three different languages.
 It has since been translated into hundreds of modern languages.
 The writers wrote in their own style, influenced by their background, education, culture, and political situation of the time.
 Using a range of literary genres, they compiled legal precepts and histories, recorded their joys, sorrows, frustrations, and praises addressed to God, recounted stories, wrote epic poetry, and verbalized dramatic symbolic dreams and visions.
 New Testament writers interpreted the Old Testament Scriptures in light of the life of Jesus and their own experiences.